LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Free-energy-methods/README.md

 </p>

 <p align="justify">
-  The <code>Results/</code> directory stores the free-energy results and intermediate thermodynamic-integration data.
+  The <code>Results/</code> directory stores the free-energy results and intermediate thermodynamic integration data.
 For <code>A0</code>, the output contains the translational, orientational, and total ideal Einstein-crystal contributions.
 For <code>ΔA1</code>, the code stores the sampled non-overlapping fraction and the resulting free-energy change.
-For <code>ΔA2</code>, separate files store the instantaneous and averaged Einstein-crystal energies at each coupling-parameter point, a <code>λpoints.dat</code> file collects the ensemble average at each Gauss–Legendre point, and a final file stores <code>ΔA2</code>.
-For <code>ΔAfield</code>, analogous files store the orientational-field energy, the ensemble average of the squared sine of the alignment angle, and the field-integration result.
+For <code>ΔA2</code>, separate files store the instantaneous and averaged Einstein-crystal energies at each coupling parameter point, a <code>λpoints.dat</code> file collects the ensemble average at each Gauss–Legendre point, and a final file stores <code>ΔA2</code>.
+For <code>ΔAfield</code>, analogous files store the orientational field energy, the ensemble average of the squared sine of the alignment angle, and the field integration result.
 </p>

 <p align="justify">